-I'm Andrea Lewicki and I am an abstract painter.
+I'm Andrea Lewicki and I am an abstract painter/writer/thinker.

 I adore creative nonfiction and everyday, unromantic poetry.
 I worship at the literary church of John McPhee and Annals of the Former World is my favorite book, ever.
 I hope I never tire of re-reading it.

 My art studio looks out upon a small lake way out yonder from Seattle and I am ridiculously happy about this.
 LakeTV is quite captivating and has turned me into a studio hermit.

 Once upon a time I was a legit rocket scientist and once upon another time I got paid to drink beer on the job at a ridiculous hour of the morning.
 Working for large companies wrecked my spirit.
 Twice.
 Art saved me both times.

 Also, I wear a lot of yellow and Zuri dresses are my wardrobe staples -- they are freedom and style with comfort and color.
 When I go to an event where I don't know anyone, I look for the people who are also wearing colorful clothing and strike up a conversation.
 I recommend trying it.